-Gonzaga University uses these reports, along with guidance from the Spokane Regional Health District, to adjust daily operating procedures during periods of dangerously poor air quality.
+Gonzaga University uses these reports, along with guidance from the Spokane Regional Health District, to adjust daily operating procedures during periods of extremely poor air quality.
 Smoke from wildfires is the most common cause of dangerous air quality, but other hazards can also trigger these conditions.

 Air Quality Index and Actions

 The Air Quality Index (AQI) is a color-coded tool for reporting air quality.
 It provides simple information on local air quality, the health concerns for different levels of air pollution, and how you can protect your health when pollutants reach unhealthy levels.
 Measured concentrations of air pollutants are converted to the AQI scale of 0 to 500.
 (Information provided from the Spokane Regional Clean Air Agency website.)

 The Air Quality Index is often depicted as a color-coded chart.
 A sample of the chart, and suggested protective actions for each level of air quality, is available on the information resource page at the Spokane Regional Clean Air Agency.

 Gonzaga implements different protective actions based on the severity of air quality, the ambient temperature, the target populations for the activities, and the time of year.
 Generally, when air quality is in the Good to Moderate range, no adjustments to planned outdoor activities are necessary.
 Air quality in the Unhealthy for Sensitive Groups and Unhealthy ranges require extra monitoring and proactive measures to ensure outdoor activities remain safe.
 In some cases, it is wiser to move activities inside.
 Air quality of Very Unhealthy and Hazardous are indicators to relocate all outdoor activities indoors and minimize outdoor exposure for work or transit.